ember-learn/ember-blog/content/the-ember-times-issue-204.md

 Be kind,

-Jared Galanis, the crowd and the Learning Team
+Jared Galanis, Bryan Mishkin, the crowd and the Learning Team